|

 possible to find rooms on your own when you

-July and September and almost impossible in August, particularly during the
+June and September and almost impossible in July and August, particularly during the

 August 15 holiday.
 By booking a